Could the Word “Grief” Be Exhausted?

 But you cannot drive, eat, or buy grief any more than you could drive, eat, or buy a rushing river.

 It’s unfortunate too, and not grief’s fault, that it ended up monosyllabic, which, on top of everything else, gives it an almost truncated, administrative feel.
 There’s nothing ebbing or flowing about it, nothing mellifluous either.
-And it always strikes me as too eager for transcendence.
+In this bluntness, it always strikes me as too eager for transcendence.
 Hasn’t it been a year now — with the grief?

 I can almost hear ‘grief’ protesting: But I never applied for this job!
 This is all such a big misunderstanding…